theninthsky/client-side-rendering/README.md

 Using this method, every time a micro-frontend is deployed, the shell has to be deployed aswell.
 <br>
-However, if we have more control over the build files in production, we could spare the shell's deployment by manually editing its `index.html` file and merging the micro-frontend's _pages_ array with the _pages_ constant.
+However, if we have more control over the build files in production, we could spare the shell's rebuild and deployment by manually editing its `index.html` file and merging the micro-frontend's `pages` array with the `pages` constant.

 # SEO